 There’s no denying the power of Jane Austen.
 Her writing changed the face of fiction.
 Her sharp wit and strong female characters influenced a generation.
 And even two centuries after her death, fans still flock to her native country to celebrate her life, loves, and of course, her literature.

-In recognition of the 200th anniversary of Austen’s death, several cities throughout England are paying homage to the author’s creativity and talent through exhibitions, talks, walks, writing competitions, and performances.
+Several cities throughout England are paying homage to the author’s creativity and talent through exhibitions, talks, walks, writing competitions, and performances.
 Her face has even been etched onto a few £10 notes and £2 coins currently in circulation!

 So go ahead, tie on your bonnet and lace up your boots!
 Here's how to truly experience Jane Austen’s England…